Friday, January 18, 2019

 And booths these companies are setting up are not always what you’d expect.
-Recently Ford create a miniature city block, complete with faux-coffee shop for meetings and a floor-to-ceiling LED screen that displayed images of an idyllic downtown.
-Their message at CES is focused on mobility and smart cities, and they’re not the only one.
-Virtually every booth in the auto-laden North Hall featured exhibits about connectivity, autonomy, internet-of-things, and more encompassing the future world of transportation.
+Recently Ford created a miniature city block, complete with faux-coffee shop for meetings and a floor-to-ceiling LED screen that displayed images of an idyllic downtown.
+Ford's message at CES is focused on mobility and smart cities, and they’re not the only one.
+Virtually every booth in the auto-laden North Hall features exhibits about connectivity, autonomy, internet-of-things, and more encompassing the future world of transportation.

 Of course, mobility seeps into other industries with ease.
-Just to the north of this automotive hub are a number of smaller halls brimming with startups and entrepreneurs hoping to plant a flag on this burgeoning area, with cyber security companies like Karamba showing off live demos of software being hacked, discovered, and fixed.
+Just to the north of this automotive hub are a number of smaller halls brimming with startups and entrepreneurs hoping to plant a flag in this burgeoning space, with cybersecurity companies like Karamba showing off live demos of software being hacked, discovered, and fixed.

-A popular model of wide CAV adoption is how slow advancements in the consumer space will eventually lead to a relatively quiet transportation revolution.
+A popular model of wide AV adoption is how slow advancements in the consumer space will eventually lead to a relatively quiet transportation revolution.
 For instance, lane-assist tech is already becoming common in many vehicles, which enables people to trust the software running their car more.
-Many vehicles also utilize automatic parallel parking features, which enable users to take their hands of the wheel and allow a computer to do a small piece of their drive for them.
-It’s predicted that technology like this will slowly be adopted and the idea of a fully-autonomous and connected vehicle will be expected.
+Many vehicles also utilize automatic parallel parking features, which enable users to take their hands of the wheel and allow a computer to perform a small piece of their drive for them.
+It’s predicted that technology like this will slowly be adopted and the idea of a fully-autonomous vehicle will eventually be expected.

-Seeing how mobility is becoming part of the conversation at CES only seems to confirm this, and it’s exciting to see how long it takes before the existence of it is even notable.
+That mobility is becoming a larger part of the conversation at CES only seems to confirm this, and it will be interesting to watch how long it takes before the existence of it is even notable.
 This is the time to get in at the beginning and see how high the stakes can get.